wtjerry/haskell_firstSteps/README.md

 (+) is a function of type:
 (+) :: Num a => a -> a -> a
 it takes 2 parameters of type class Num and returns one result of type class Num.
-In the example above one 1 paramter was applied to the + function.
+In the example above one 1 parameter was applied to the (+) function.
 The result of that is a new function with the definition Num a => a -> a
-Once another paramater is applied a type class Num is returned.
-This happends when map applies each element to that function.
+Once another parameter is applied a type class Num is returned.
+This happens when map applies each element to that function.

 Another example (use :t to see function definition)
 ``` haskell